 - 1 pinch pepper

-In a small bowl mix the sauces with the ginger, honey, garlic and the turmeric powder and the lemon grass (bruised and chopped into 1-2 cm long slices).
+- In a small bowl, mix the sauces with the ginger, honey, garlic, turmeric powder and lemongrass (bruised and chopped into 1-2 cm long slices).

-In a separate pan cook the broccoli for a very short time covered 2-3 min by sprinkling few drops of water and the sesame oil.
-Add the remainder 1/3 of the sauce mix and cook for a further 1 min.
-Avoid picking up any lemon grass piece when cooking the broccoli.
+- In a separate pan, cook the broccoli for a very short time covered 2-3 min by sprinkling few drops of water and the sesame oil.
+Add the remaining 1/3 of the sauce mix and cook for a further 1 min.

-Place the cooked rice in a large bowl or the serving dish, mix the fish which needs to be made into chunky flakes and this way you can check there are no bones left.
+- Place the cooked rice in a large bowl or the serving dish, mix the fish which needs to be made into chunky flakes and this way you can check there are no bones left.
 Add the broccoli to the rice and mix again.
-Sprinkle any sauce left all over the rice but not before picking up the lemon grass from it.
+Drizzle any sauce released from cooking all over the rice but not before picking up the lemongrass from it.
 Sprinkle the sesame seeds, freshly grind some pepper and go for it!
+Enjoy!